lynklody/shopping-website/README.md

-A Todo list app developed with ReactJS & Redux & material-UI Made by Wendy with ♥
+A Todo list app developed with ReactJS & Redux & material-UI Made by Wendy with :heart:

 <h1>Dependencies</h1>
 (below are commands for installing with <b>npm</b> only)